angr/angr-management/docs/development/overview.rst

 .. warning::
    Please note that the documentation and the API for angr management are highly in-flux.
 You will need to spend time reading the source code.
 Grep is your friend.
-If you have questions, please ask in the angr slack.
+If you have questions, please ask in the angr Discord server.

    If you build something which uses an API and you want to make sure it doesn't break, you can contribute a testcase for the API!